March 14, 2026 * 25/ 45 MILES

 Dogs:

 No loose dogs.
 Skijorers must be in control of their dogs at all times.
 Please only bring dogs that will be friendly to fellow dogs, skijorers, skiers, bikers and race staff.
-Any dog that has been flagged at other events for inappropriate behavior is not welcome at this race.
+The skijorer should inform race personnel of any dogs that are exhibiting/can exhibit aggressive behavior and should take steps to minimize those risks to themselves and/or race personnel.

 No Outside Help:

-Racers must be self sufficient and are only allowed to accept help from another racer or race official.
+Racers must be self-sufficient and are only allowed to accept help from another racer or race official.

 Racers are not allowed to accept any help from a race official or fellow racer that advances that racer along the course.